Earthquake (1974 film): Theme park attractions

 Earthquake inspired the attractions Earthquake: The Big One at Universal Studios Florida and Hollywood.

 The Hollywood attraction opened in March 1989 as part of the Studio Tour tram ride.
 The tram enters a sound stage, the interior designed to look like a San Francisco underground BART station, whereupon a two-and-a-half-minute simulation of an 8.3 earthquake takes place, featuring a gas truck falling into the station, a runaway train and a flood.
-(Note: The San Francisco and BART setting was owed to the reputed setting of the Earthquake sequel that never materialized.)
+(Note: The San Francisco and BART setting was meant to reflect the setting of the Earthquake sequel that never materialized.)

 The Florida attraction opened in June 1990.
 It began with an introductory film on the making of Earthquake with Charlton Heston appearing to explain the special effects, followed by a live demonstration based on the film with audience participation.
 The attraction culminated in a simulated 8.3 earthquake aboard an underground train at Embarcadero Station in San Francisco.
 In the fall of 2002, the pre-show was changed to a more generic "magic of making movies" theme, with slight modifications which included mentioning special effects used in other films besides Earthquake.
 The Florida attraction officially closed on November 5, 2007, and reopened several months later as "Disaster!: A Major Motion Picture Ride...Starring You!."